-LP1, LP2, LP3 and LP4 (each a "Limited Partner", together the "Limited Partners”) wish to establish a partnership with the General Partner (each a “Partner”, together the “Partners”) in [Territory] under the name of [name] (the Partnership) for the purpose of [business].
+LP1, LP2, LP3 and LP4 (each a "Limited Partner", together with the "Limited Partners”) wish to establish a partnership with the General Partner (each a “Partner”, together with the “Partners”) in [Territory] under the name of [name] (the Partnership) for the purpose of [business].

 The Partners wish to regulate their relationship as partners in the Partnership and the management of the Partnership in accordance with the terms of this Agreement.

 The Business shall be conducted in the best interests of the Partnership on sound commercial profit-making principles in accordance with the Business Plan.
 The Partners shall use all reasonable endeavours to procure its prompt and effective implementation.